Edition date Hawkeye Marvel TV series | Disney + cast, plot, trailer - Mash Viral

 Hawkeye is currently on target for a late release of 2021 on Disney +.
 At least at that stage we no longer have to wait to see it in the UK!

-A rumor on Murphy’s Multiverse website claimed the series was delayed, but Verge reporter Julia Alexander called the speculation “completely inaccurate,” so it seems that Disney is still in a late 2021 release – couple!
+A rumor on Murphy’s Multiverse website claimed that the series was delayed, but Verge reporter Julia Alexander called the speculation “completely inaccurate”, so it seems that Disney is coming out at the end of 2021 – pff!

 Is there a trailer for Hawkeye?